disrpt/sharedtask2023/README.md

 # DISRPT/sharedtask2023

+**Update 17/03/23: data have been updated, don't forget to pull the new data files.**

 Repository for DISRPT2023 Shared Task on Discourse Unit Segmentation, Connective Detection, and Discourse Relation Classification.

 **Please check our [FAQ](https://sites.google.com/view/disrpt2023/faq?authuser=0) page on our main [website](https://sites.google.com/view/disrpt2023/home) for more information about the Shared Task, Participation, and Evaluation etc.!**